January 11, 2018

-I had learnt that we were going to get a couple of cricketers from Hong Kong for the rest of the season.
-One of them was Nadeem Ahmed who famously spun them to victory in a World T20 match against the hosts Bangladesh back in 2014.
+I had learned that we were going to get a couple of cricketers from Hong Kong for the rest of the season.
+One of them was Nadeem Ahmed, who famously spun them to victory in a World T20 match against the hosts, Bangladesh, back in 2014.
 As far as I know, he already had slotted nicely into 1st Grade with a disciplined 3/54 off 31 overs.
-I believe it couldn’t have come for our top side which probably lacked a specialist spinner.
+I believe it couldn’t have come for our top side, which probably lacked a specialist spinner.

-So I was hoping at training I would at least observe them from close quarters but they didn’t come today.
-It was bloody hot and as usual I didn’t bowl as well as I liked but I later realised at the end of the session that my arm upon load up was too high for my action.
-I had remembered from my previous footage that I was able to get movement if my wrist was at shoulder level.
-At the end of the session, I was able to rediscover the movement with a few deliveries but given as I was tired, I had stopped bowling.
+So I was hoping at training I would at least observe them from close quarters, but they didn’t come today.
+It was bloody hot, and as usual, I didn’t bowl as well as I liked, but I later realized at the end of the session that my arm upon load up was too high for my action.
+I had remembered from my previous footage that I was able to get movement if my wrist was at the shoulder level.
+At the end of the session, I was able to rediscover the movement with a few deliveries, but given as I was tired, I had stopped bowling.

 Sidu Macal came on and bowled his full quota and removing both Chattin (bowled off an inside edge) and Kerum Koralage courtesy of a chest mark like catch from Caleb Stevens.
-Thanks to him we fought back to have them about 3/89 after drinks but they motored along to 133 with 15 overs to go.
-At that point, I had got a finger tip to a drive from Marty Boland off Thomas’ bowling and had switched places with Caleb in Thomas’ next over.
-However we all pulled it back and they only managed 9/188 after their 45 overs.
-So we inflicted a collapse of 6/55 to ensure ourselves that we didn’t have to chase over 200.
+Thanks to him, we fought back to have them about 3/89 after drinks, but they motored along to 133 with 15 overs to go.
+At that point, I had got a fingertip to a drive from Marty Boland off Thomas’ bowling and had switched places with Caleb in Thomas’ next over.
+However, we all pulled it back, and they only managed 9/188 after their 45 overs.
+So we inflicted a collapse of 6/55 to ensure that we didn’t have to chase over 200.